 Take the A422 eastwards from Worcester (starts off the A44 as it comes in from J5 of the M5), turning off left to Grafton Flyford about 8 km after crossing over the motorway.

-Please park by the Three Parishes Village Hall (SO 963 557) and follow the footpath eastwards to the reserve.
-Public transport
+Please park by the Three Parishes Village Hall* (Grid ref: SO 963 557, nearest postcode WR7 4PG) and follow the footpath eastwards to the reserve.

 There are some bus routes running along the A422 - see local information sources for timetables.

-Nearest toilet: Alcester Road Garage on the main A422 just south of the wood has Toilet and shop.
-For special events we hire the 3 Parishes Hall which has Meeting and toilet Facilities it is situation at the car park for the wood.
+Nearest toilet: the Alcester Road Garage on the main A422 just south of the wood has a toilet and shop.
+For special events, we hire the Three Parishes Hall*, which has meeting and toilet facilities and is situated at the car park for the wood.

 Site access and safety